 - Gregory Y.H.
 Lip, MDm,

-- GLORIA-AF Investigators
+- on behalf of the GLORIA-AF Investigators

 - aDepartment of Thrombosis and Hemostasis, Leiden University Medical Center, Leiden, the Netherlands

 - bRTI Health Solutions, Research Triangle Institute, Research Triangle Park, North Carolina